Wildfires blaze on in drought-hit Turkey as criticism grows | Science-Environment

 Wildfires blaze on in drought-hit Turkey as criticism grows

-Drone footage filmed by Reuters showed grey hillsides near the resort of Marmaris where fires left smouldering buildings and blackened tree trunks.
-While 16 planes and 51 helicopters tackled blazes across a swathe of southwest Turkey, villagers carrying water containers up a hill to fight a fire near Marmaris said the government was not doing enough to help them.
+While 16 planes and 51 helicopters tackled the blazes across a swathe of southwest Turkey, villagers carrying water containers up a hill to fight a fire near Marmaris said the government was not doing enough to help them.
+"We are here as the entire village, from the locals to others.

 - Country: